oliverlietz/bd-j/DiscCreationTools/net.java.bd.tools.soundgen/README.md

+# soundgen

+soundgen tool converts a set audio files in any formats supported by javax.sound.sampled API to a single "sound.bdmv" file.
+In BD-J, interactive sound(s) are stored in a file named "sound.bdmv".
+Please refer to section 5.6 of BD-ROM System Description Part 3 Version 2.02 for the specification of sound.bdmv.

 In BD-J, interactive sound(s) are stored in a file named "sound.bdmv".
 Please refer to section 5.6 of BD-ROM  System Description Part 3 Version 2.02 for the specification of sound.bdmv.